legendary-acp/legendary-acp.github.io/src/posts/2024-11-15-introduction-to-transformers.md

 title: "Unpacking the Transformer: The AI Breakthrough That Changed Everything"
 date: "2024-11-15"
 tags: ["ai", "gen-ai"]
+readTime: "4"
+description: "The Transformer model replaced recurrence with self-attention, enabling parallel processing and forming the foundation for modern AI like ChatGPT."
 ---

 Alright, so I've had this paper, "**_Attention is All You Need_**" sitting in my reading list for a solid six months now.
 Finally decided to check it out today.
 It's not super hard to understand, but I did have to ask ChatGPT for a little help.
 Funny enough, ChatGPT is actually built on the transformer architecture the paper talks about.
 Pretty cool, right?